 Diabetes Survival Guide

-Hurricanes, flooding, earthquakes, forest fires, tornadoes, polar vortexes… No matter the disaster, you should always be prepared, especially when it comes to your diabetes.
+Hurricanes, flooding, earthquakes, forest fires, tornadoes, derechos, polar vortexes… No matter the disaster, you should always be prepared, especially when it comes to your diabetes.

 Diabetes Emergency Kit